-8. The Applicant believes that he has received unequal treatment, been discriminated against and has suffered financial injury as a consequence of receiving a lesser salary than his GS-6 colleagues who were recruited prior to 1 March 2012.
+8. The Applicant believes that he has received unequal treatment, been discriminated against and has suffered financial injury as a consequence of receiving a lesser salary than his GS-4 colleagues who were recruited prior to 1 March 2012.

 9. There are two salary scales which have been applied.
-The salary scale effective from 1 January 2015 is applicable to all staff recruited to the General Services category at the Bangkok duty station on or after 1 March 2012.
-This salary scale was recommended to the General Assembly by the International Civil Service Commission (ICSC) as a consequence of a survey undertaken which found that salaries in the General Services category were higher than comparators by 27.2 per cent in Bangkok.
+The salary scale effective from 1 January 2015 is applicable to all staff recruited to the General Service Category at the Bangkok duty station on or after 1 March 2012.
+This salary scale was recommended to the General Assembly by the International Civil Service Commission (ICSC) as a consequence of a survey undertaken which found that salaries in the General Service Category were higher than comparators by 27.2 per cent in Bangkok.
 The ICSC determined that it should apply what is known as the Flemming principle as its guide for recommending the level of salaries.
 This principle provides that the conditions of service for locally recruited staff within the United Nations should reflect the best prevailing local conditions found for similar work at the city of a mission or post.

 10. The second salary scale applies to those who were recruited prior to 1 March 2012.
 It is an exceptional pay scale to address the issue of acquired rights of the staff engaged with the Organization in Bangkok prior to 1 March 2012, as a reduction in salary for such staff would have an impact upon them through a change in the contractual relationship in respect of the quantification of their salary, whereas newly recruited staff would be engaged under the revised salary scale, as had been determined and adopted by the General Assembly.
 New prospective staff may decide not to accept the salary offered by the revised salary scale, whereas existing staff as at 1 March 2012 have certain acquired rights in respect of their salary as a result of their already being in service prior to the salary scale reduction.

 11. The Tribunal notes that the Applicant is asserting rights which he does not have.
 Insofar as he asserts that there is a decision which negatively affects his terms of appointment, this cannot be sustained.
 His terms of appointment were set by specific agreement and were not impacted in any manner by any decision which was implemented in January 2015 or were disclosed to him when he received his first payslip.
-He agreed to certain terms and conditions in the letter of appointment signed by him on 14 September 2017.
+He agreed to certain terms and conditions in the offer of appointment he signed on 24 May 2017 and in the letter of appointment he signed on 24 August 2017.
 The salary scale applied to his appointment was that published and applicable.
-He appears to be asserting that he has in some manner the same acquired rights as those who had been working for the Organization before 1 March 2012 and who, as a consequence were not subject to the reduction of salary of 27.2 per cent.
+He appears to be asserting that he has in some manner the same acquired rights as those who had been working for the Organization before 1 March 2012 and who, as a consequence, were not subject to a 27.2 per cent salary reduction.